The Harris Federation encourages all of our Year 10 and 11 to consider staying on at a one of the Harris academies for sixth form.

 It can be a practical way of learning as they will be work shadowing colleagues and observing while having the theoretical back up of a college or Training Provider.
 There are an increasing number of apprenticeships in a wider variety of careers.

 - Apprentices are paid.
 The minimum hourly rate is £3.70 an hour which rises to £3.90 an hour in April 2019.
 The salary rises as you progress through the apprenticeship.

-- One is learning in a practical setting.
+- You will be learning in a practical setting.

-- A student can achieve a Master’s Degree through an apprenticeship scheme at no cost to them while earning.
+- You can achieve an undergraduate degree through an apprenticeship scheme at no cost to you while earning.